ablwr/media-collection-viewer/README.md

 ## TODO list

-✔ Test uploaded JS can roundtrip through WASM to Rust and back to browser
+- [x] Test uploaded JS can roundtrip through WASM to Rust and back to browser
-✔ Build JSON in Rust to send to browser
+- [x] Build JSON in Rust to send to browser
-✔ Build chart out of delivered JSON
+- [x] Build chart out of delivered JSON
+- [x] warn if not getting desired input
+- [x] let user know when file is loading and loaded
-- refactor!
+- [] refactor!
-- cleaner delivery of JS objects to charts
+- [] cleaner delivery of JS objects to charts
+- [] cleaner display of charts (update, not overwrite)
-- utilize 'about' page
+- [] utilize 'about' page
-- implement json fields for Tracks
+- [] implement json fields for Tracks
-- investigate other visualization options -- not totally sold on chart.js, a rust library would be cool!
+- [] investigate other visualization options -- not totally sold on chart.js, a rust library would be cool!
-- See src/routes/home.rs for additional features/charts to build out after proof of concept has been tested
+- [] See src/routes/home.rs for additional features/charts to build out after proof of concept has been tested
-- Move TODOs to Issues tracker
+- [] Move TODOs to Issues tracker

 ## Code
 - Rust